SQL Server Reporting Services Introduction

 In SQL Server Reporting Services, Connection Managers helps you to establish the connection between Report and the Data Source.

 Once you completed the Report Design, you can deploy the Reports into the SQL Server Reporting Manager.
-I suggest you to refer Deploy Reports using BIDS, and Deploy Reports using Report Manager Articles to understand the deployment process.
+I suggest you refer Deploy Reports using BIDS, and Deploy Reports using Report Manager Articles to understand the deployment process.